herotechcourse/kotlin-blackjack/README.md

 # kotlin-blackjack

 ## Description:
+A simplified terminal-based Blackjack game written in Kotlin.
-Implement a program based on a simplified version of Blackjack.
-In this game, the player or dealer with a total closest to 21—without going over—wins.
+The player or dealer with a total closest to 21—without going over—wins.
+Includes card dealing, drawing logic, and win/loss/draw result handling.

 ## Features

+### Participant
+- [x] Create `Participant` abstract class with hand management
+- [x] Implement `Card` class with display and score logic

-### User Interface
+### Dealer
-- [ ] Input name of players
+- [x] Deal card to any participant
+- [x] Dealer auto-draws when score ≤ 16
-- [ ] Input players if HIT or STAY
+- [x] Ask players if they want to draw more cards

-### Logic Interface
-- [ ] 2 cards generated per player
-- [ ] Machine makes a sum of the cards for each player
+- [x] Check if a participant is busted
-    - [ ] Ace logic checker (1 OR 11 value)
+- [x] Calculate participant score with Ace logic
-- [ ] Dealer logic
-  - [ ] Generated automatic >less than 16 = draw a new card
-  - [ ] Generated automatic 17 or more = stays
-- [ ] Calculation of results per player including dealer (loop)
-- [ ] Comparing results
-- [ ] Final results
+- [x] Announce game results

+### Game
+- [x] Accept player names
+- [x] Deal two initial cards to all participants
+- [x] Handle player turns
+- [x] Handle dealer turn
+- [x] Display final hands and scores
+- [x] Determine and print winners using `GameLogic.getGameResult()`